hankniu01/hankniu01.github.io/index.md

 ![Image of niuhao](https://hankniu01.github.io/image/niuh.jpg)

 ### About Me
 My name is Hao Niu, graduated from Nankai University in 2016 and awarded a master's degree in Materials Chemistry.
-And nowadays，I'm a bank clerk, but there are something that drive me to be distinct from other guys...Creation, Innovation and Passion,I guess.
+And nowadays，I'm a bank clerk, but there are something that drive me to be distinct from other guys...Creation, Innovation and Passion, I guess.

 ### Contact Me
 E-mail: nkniuhao@163.com